mstaniak/mstaniak.github.io/_pages/cv.md

 Funding
 =====

-* PI  in  the  National  Science  Center,  Poland  grant  PRELUDIUM2020/37/N/ST6/04070 _Protein inference and quantification: a regular-ization approach_ awarded in 2020 (author of the grant application).
+* PI  in  the  National  Science  Center,  Poland  grant  PRELUDIUM 2020/37/N/ST6/04070 _Protein inference and quantification: a regularization approach_ awarded in 2020 (author of the grant application).
 * BOF 2020 BILA grant for the bilateral cooperation (joint PhD) between Hasselt University and University of Wrocław, awarded by the Hasselt University in 2020 (co-author of the grant application).
 * Travel grant for a visit at the Northeastern University under the PROM programme at the University of Wrocław, 2020.